prcutler/the-bootloader/content/en/blog/episodes/17/index.md

 ---

 ## Welcome to the show

-bamboozle:  *To deceive or dupe; hoodwink. synonym: deceive.*
+Paul and Tod discuss drama in the world of 3D printing, oscilloscope music, inventory management for makers, and more.

+Follow the show on [Mastodon](https://www.circuitpythonshow.com/@thebootloader/follow) or [Bluesky](https://bsky.app/profile/thebootloader.net) and sign up for ad-free, spam-free, tracking-free [monthly newsletter](https://buttondown.com/thebootloader).

+View the [transcript here(https://www.thebootloader.net/blog/2025/02/03/episode-17-transcript/).

 ## Listen to the podcast

 Insert iframe from Castopod here.

 ## Show Notes

+bamboozle:  *To deceive or dupe; hoodwink. synonym: deceive.*

 ### Paul #1: Drama in 3D Printing